asandler/ParaPlan/README.md

 If all regions are correctly assigned, an SPDI representation is printed on output, otherwise, nothing is printed.

+## task_generator

+Takes one random interval of one random edge as a starting set and one random interval of one random edge as a final set.

 ## draw

 Draws given SPDI file on a plane, with coordinates normalization on SCREEN_HEIGHT and SCREEN_WIDTH constants (hardcoded).